web-padawan/stylelint-config-polymer/README.md

-# stylelint-config-standard
+# stylelint-config-polymer

-> The standard shareable config for Polymer elements.
+> The shareable stylelint config for Polymer elements.

 ## Installation